bdps1989/snowpole_geolocalization/README.md

 # Snow Pole Geo-Localization Framework

-This repository focuses **exclusively on snow pole geo-localization**, which is a **core sub-module** of a broader **vehicle localization framework using georeferenced snow poles and LiDAR data**.
-The overall objective is to enable reliable vehicle localization in **GNSS-limited or GNSS-denied environments**, particularly under **harsh Nordic winter conditions**.
+This repository focuses **exclusively on snow pole geo-localization**, a **core sub-module** of a broader **vehicle localization framework using georeferenced snow poles and LiDAR data**.
+The objective is to enable reliable vehicle localization in **GNSS-limited or GNSS-denied environments**, particularly under **harsh Nordic winter conditions**.

 Snow poles are treated as **machine-perceivable infrastructure landmarks**, allowing vehicles to estimate their position when GNSS signals are unreliable or unavailable.

 ---

+## Background and Motivation

+Reliable vehicle localization remains challenging in Nordic environments due to:
+- GNSS signal degradation
+- Snow-covered infrastructure
+- Reduced visibility and harsh weather conditions

+This work investigates **snow poles as stable, georeferenced roadside landmarks** that can be leveraged for localization using LiDAR-based perception.

+---

-## 📌 Scope of This Repository
+## Scope of This Repository

-> ⚠️ **Important clarification**

 This repository **does NOT implement the full vehicle localization stack**.
-Instead, it **implements and evaluates the snow pole geo-localization component**, which is later integrated into a complete vehicle localization framework.
+Instead, it implements and evaluates **only the snow pole geo-localization component**, which is later integrated into a complete vehicle localization framework.

 ---

-## 🔍 Framework Overview
+## Framework Overview

 The snow pole geo-localization workflow consists of the following stages: